Policies of Colorado State University

 Students’ Rights

-1. A summary of the University policies dealing with a wide range of student life and activity follows.
-For more information regarding additional student life policies at Colorado State University, please contact the Office of the Vice President for Student Affairs, 201 Administration Building.
+A summary of the University policies dealing with a wide range of Student life and activity follows.
+For more information regarding additional Student life policies at Colorado State University, please contact the Office of the Vice President for Student Affairs, 201 Administration Building.

-2. As members of the University community, students can reasonably expect the following:
+As members of the University community, Students can reasonably expect the following:

-4. The University shall not interfere with the rights of students to join associations.
+- The University shall not interfere with the rights of Students to join associations.

-5. Students should have accurate information relating to maintenance of acceptable academic standing, graduation requirements, program student learning outcomes, and individual course objectives and requirements.
+- Students will have accurate information relating to maintenance of acceptable academic standing, graduation requirements, program Student learning outcomes, and individual course objectives and requirements.

-6. Student records will be maintained in keeping with the Family Education Rights and Privacy Act of 1974 and subsequent amendments and the guidelines for implementation.
+- Student records will be maintained in keeping with the Family Educational Rights and Privacy Act of 1974 and subsequent amendments and the guidelines for implementation.

-7. In all instances of general discipline, academic discipline, and academic evaluation, the student has the right to fair and impartial treatment.
+- In all instances of general discipline, academic discipline, and academic evaluation, the Student has the right to fair and impartial treatment.

-9. Students have the right to freely exercise their full rights as citizens.
-In this light, the University affirms the right of students to exercise their freedoms without fear of University interference for such activity.
+- Students have the right to freely exercise their full rights.
+In this light, the University affirms the right of Students to exercise their freedoms without fear of University interference for such activity.

 Student Bill of Rights